 Gross burn rate is calculated by dividing the total number of shares subject to equity awards granted during the applicable fiscal year by the WSO.
 The gross burn rate measure indicates the rate at which Acura is creating potential future stockholder dilution.
-The following table shows our gross burn rate during our last three fiscal years and for the eight months ended August 31, 2017.
+The following table shows our gross burn rate during our last four fiscal years.